Dynamics 365 Consultant Career Paths

 High-Demand Specializations (2025–2027):

-• Supply Chain Management (SCM): +28% annual demand; severe shortage of experienced SCM consultants
+- Supply Chain Management (SCM): High and growing annual demand (estimated); severe shortage of experienced SCM consultants

-• Finance & Operations (FnO) with P2P/O2C expertise: +22% annual demand; regulatory complexity drives need
+- Finance & Operations (FnO) with P2P/O2C expertise: High and growing annual demand; regulatory complexity drives continued need

-• Power Platform developers: +35% annual demand; Power Apps and Copilot Studio expertise commands premium
+- Power Platform developers: Rapidly growing demand; Power Apps and Copilot Studio expertise commands a significant premium

-• Data & Analytics consultants: +30% annual demand; ability to deliver Power BI, Synapse, and AI insights highly valued
+- Data & Analytics consultants: Strong and growing demand; ability to deliver Power BI, Synapse, and AI insights highly valued

 Emerging Skills Gaps: